voltzmotors/gh-actions/nodejs/yarn-cache-node-modules/README.md

 This composite action uses the actions/cache@v2 official cache action to cache the `node_modules` folder.

-They cache key is created by composing the OS and a unique value hash.
+They cache key is created by composing the OS and a value passed in the `hash` argument to the action.
+This value should be a hash (or checksum) of your yarn.lock file.
+By doing this we will ignore the cache whenever your lock file has changes - which means that dependencies were added, removed or updated.

 The key will usually look like this: `Linux-yarn-cache-node-modules-98c9e7f0b8a35c15baeb8be76263c57e62a2efea962f9282e7f085c81d359b6f`